szczyglis-dev/py-gpt/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
-- Environment details (OS, Python version, installed packaged versions from `pip list`)
+- Environment details (OS, Python version, installed packages versions from `pip list`)
 - Version of application (e.g. 0.1.0)
 - Steps to reproduce
   - Be specific!